Peacem4kr/file2prompt/README.md

 ### Step 1: Install the File Integration

-1. First, install the standard [File](https://www.home-assistant.io/integrations/file/) Integration in Home Assistant to create a file where the grocery items will be saved:
+1. First, install the standard [File](https://www.home-assistant.io/integrations/file/) Integration in Home Assistant to create a file where the grocery items will be saved
 2. Go to Settings → Integrations → + Add Integration
 3. Search for and install File
 4. During setup, create a new entry: